cutegao715/ClipStyleFace/README.md

 ```
 python main.py exp.config=td_single_ffhq.yaml
 ```
-Our model needs two stages of training;
+We provide batch training, i.e., trainers_multibatch_input.py and one sample training Our model for multibatch needs two stages of training;
 first save the images generated from the early stages
 ## Acknowledgements